This information sheet compares cloud SaaS solutions with on-premise solutions to support the decision process.

 What are the disadvantages of EDI?

-- Using EDI is expensive for you and your business partners.
+• Using ED software is expensive for you and your business partners.

-- For suppliers, onboarding to EDI is typically painful, laborious and disruptive.
+• For suppliers and other business partners, onboarding to EDI systems is typically painful, laborious and disruptive.

 Conclusion

-EDI is an expensive solution mainly based on restrictions and narrowing specifications.
+EDI is a powerful but also expensive solution.
+One main disadvantage of EDI is that it is mainly based on restrictions and narrowing specifications.
 Documents are processed according to different rules for different business partners, which causes EDI to lack flexibility.
 This type of solution is typically slow and expensive to connect with business partners, and many suppliers and business partners cannot be connected electronically.

-While EDI certainly offers advantages to manual data and document exchange, it also comes with many disadvantages.
+While EDI certainly offers advantages and benefits to manual data processing and optimises the document and data exchange, it also comes with many disadvantages.
 For example, EDI often means accepting restrictive standards and formats, long project times, and barriers.
 In addition, many business partners will be excluded from a digital B2B connection because EDI is too complex and expensive.

 However, seamless B2B workflows, automated exchange of data and documents and the electronic connection of all significant business partners along the supply chain are the pillars of modern procurement.